poohnhi/TheHiddenIsland/README.md

 ## What's this?
 - This is a WIP mod that will add a pair of twins (Winnie and Solary) to Stardew Valley.
 - For Stardew Valley 1.6+ only.
 - This mod is still on a very early stage.
-Currently there are no events yet.
 - Winnie exists.
 She have a very basic schedule, can be talked to and can receive gifts.
 - Solary will be added later.
 However, he's locked behind Winnie's events.
 - This mod might break you game since I'm not very experienced in C# yet.
 Do back up your save file frequently to be safe.

 ## How can I meet them?
-- Story purpose: After receiving a sword and successfully receive forest magic, you'll receive a mysterious letter.
+- Story purpose: After receiving a sword and successfully receive forest magic from the local wizard, you'll receive a mysterious letter.
 Read the letter to know how to meet them.
 - Test purpose: Use CJB Item Spawner and search for Hidden Island.
 Use that item to teleport to the island.

 ## What to be expected in the future?